Course Descriptions

 SW 586 CLINICAL ASSESSMENT & DIAGNOSIS 3.0 Credit(s)

 This course focuses on assessment and diagnosis of individuals and utilizes frameworks that place individuals within the context of their environment.
-Biopyschosocial-spiritural, cultural, and human diversity influences will be utilized for understanding mental health conditions.
+Biopyschosocial-spiritual, cultural, and human diversity influences will be utilized for understanding mental health conditions.

 Offered: As Needed Contact Department